 Reviewing Proposals Calling for Military Actions

 The WRB was generally hesitant to officially endorse plans calling for the use of Allied military forces for rescue or bombing operations.
+The WRB was mandated only to undertake relief and rescue projects “consistent with the successful prosecution of the war,” so they were unable to order the diversion of military resources.
 Among Jewish organizations, opinions differed on what military solutions to support.
 Some believed that the bombing of the gas chambers would stop the killings and save lives, while others vehemently opposed it, fearing that many Jewish prisoners in Auschwitz would be killed.
 Still others wondered whether such a plan would actually prevent Jewish deaths.